An exoplanet, or extrasolar planet, is a planet outside of our solar system that usually orbits another star in our

 NASA’s exoplanet space telescopes

 Thousands of exoplanets have been discovered and confirmed orbiting other stars.
-The first evidence of exoplanets dates back to 1917 when Van Maanen identified the first polluted white dwarf, however, the first confirmed detection of an exoplanet would not come until the 1990s.
+The first evidence of exoplanets dates to 1917 when Van Maanen identified the first polluted white dwarf, however, the first confirmed detection of an exoplanet would not come until the 1990s.
 The discovery of exoplanets grew exponentially in the years to follow with the launch of the Kepler Space Telescope.

 The Kepler mission was specifically designed to survey our region of the Milky Way galaxy to discover hundreds of Earth-size and smaller planets in or near the habitable zone (also called the “Godilocks zone,” the area around a star where rocky planets could have liquid water on the surface) and determine the fraction of stars that might have such planets around them.
 After the second of Kepler’s four gyroscope-like wheels failed in 2013, Kepler completed its prime mission that November and began its extended mission, K2.
 The spacecraft was retired in 2018, but Kepler data are still being used to find exoplanets (more than 2,700 confirmed so far).

 NASA’s Spitzer Space Telescope (2013-2020) was not designed to search for exoplanets, but its infrared instruments made it an excellent exoplanet explorer.
 It was used in the notable discovery of the TRAPPIST-1 system.
 In 2018 the Transiting Exoplanet Survey Satellite (TESS) was launched as a successor to Kepler to discover exoplanets in orbit around the brightest dwarf stars, the most common star type in our galaxy.
 Future space missions such as NASA’s James Webb Space Telescope and the Nancy Grace Roman Space Telescope hold great promise for what we can learn from exoplanets.
 Through spectroscopy, reading light signatures for information, astronomers hope to learn more about planet atmospheres and the conditions of the planets themselves.

 Confirmed vs. candidate